yungyuc/nsdhw_19au/hw3/README.rst

 Question
 ========

-Develop your own matrix-vector multiplication code, measure the runtime, and compare with that of BLAS ``DGEMV`` subroutine.
+Develop your own matrix-matrix multiplication code, measure the runtime, and compare with that of BLAS ``DGEMM`` subroutine.
 The matrix size should be larger than or equal to :math:`1000\times1000`.

 Grading guideline